Parkwood (WA)

 Parkwood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Parkwood's population is estimated at around 6,771 as of Nov 2025.
-This figure reflects an increase of 776 people since the 2021 Census, which reported a population of 5,995 in Parkwood (WA) statistical area (Lv2).
-The change is inferred from AreaSearch's estimation of 6,493 residents following examination of ABS ERP data release in June 2024 and an additional 27 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,850 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Parkwood's growth rate of 12.9% since the 2021 census exceeded the national average of 9.7%.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods in Parkwood (WA) (SA2).
+Parkwood's population is estimated at around 6,771 as of Feb 2026.
+This reflects an increase of 776 people since the 2021 Census, which reported a population of 5,995.
+The change is inferred from AreaSearch's estimate of 6,493 residents following examination of ABS ERP data release in June 2024 and validation of 30 new addresses since the Census date.
+This level of population equates to a density ratio of 1,850 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Parkwood's growth rate of 12.9% since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, Parkwood (WA) statistical area (Lv2) is expected to increase by 555 persons to 2041, reflecting a total increase of 3.3% over the 17 years.
+Considering projected demographic shifts, the suburb of Parkwood (WA) is expected to increase by 553 persons to 2041, reflecting an increase of 3.1% over the 17 years.

 Frequently Asked Questions - Population